-Prerequisite: BIS 112 with a C or above
+Prerequisite: A grade of C or above in BIS 112

 This course builds on the introduction to computer programming provided in BIS 112.
-Topics include program structure and design, data structures, files and exceptions, control flow, modularization, object-oriented programming and documentation.
+Topics include program structure and design, data structures, files and exceptions, control flow, modularization, objectoriented programming, and documentation.
 Students will learn how to take a problem, analyze and represent its requirements, and apply good design practices to solve it.
 This course is currently taught in the Python programming language.